 All staff should have an awareness of safeguarding issues, some of which are listed below.
-Staff should be aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and sexting put children in danger.
+Staff should be aware that behaviors linked to drug-taking, alcohol abuse, truanting and sexting for example, put children in danger.

 All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
-This is most likely to include, although may not be limited to, bullying (including cyberbullying), gender-based violence/sexual assaults and sexting.
+This is most likely to include, but may not be limited to, bullying (including cyberbullying), gender-based violence/sexual assaults and sexting.
 Staff should be clear as to the school or college's policy and procedures with regards to peer on peer abuse.